-The way I have (rather quickly) envisioned it, reviews would serve multiple purposes.
+The way I have (rather quickly) envisioned it, travel blog reviews would serve multiple purposes.

 1. Cataloging travel blogs.
 So, for starters, when the monthly “what are some good travel blogs?” call goes out on Twitter, those people could simply be pointed to the reviews.

 2. A good source for PRs.
 Since it seems they rarely take the, admittedly not insubstantial, time to really dig into the blogs before contacting the blogger, this would be a quick way for them to not only sort out the family travel blogs from the adventure blogs for more effective pitching, but also get a quick snapshot of each blog’s strength: practical info, photography, writing, humor, etc.